optimagic-dev/optimagic/docs/source/development/ep-00-governance-model.md

 ## Purpose

-This document formalizes the estimagic code of conduct and governance model.
-In case of changes, this document can be updated following the estimagic Enhancement Proposal process detailed below.
+This document formalizes the optimagic code of conduct and governance model.
+In case of changes, this document can be updated following the optimagic Enhancement Proposal process detailed below.

 ```{include} ../../../CODE_OF_CONDUCT.md
 ```

-## estimagic governance model
+## optimagic governance model

 ### Summary